w-lfpup/wctk-js/docs/web_component.md

 ## Details

-The `Shadow` controller inspects an element for declarative shadow dom.
-A new shadow dom is created if a declarative shadow dom is not found.
+The `WebComponent` controller inspects a custom element for declarative shadow dom.
+A shadow dom is created if a declarative shadow dom is not found.

-The shadow root will always be available at `this.#sd.shadowRoot`.
-It doesn't matter if the shadow dom is open or closed.